Committees and Work Groups/Meetings and Events

 The Science and Technical Advisory Committee advises the Management Committee on the science and technical aspects of LISS’s goals.
 Learn More

 The Public Involvement and Education Work Group (PIE) was transformed and renamed to the Communications, Outreach, and Engagement Work Group (COE) in March 2023.
-This new work group aims to encourage deeper and wider collaboration across the full diversity of Sound communities in support of the Long Island Sound Study’s mission to conserve, restore, and sustain the Sound and its magnificent aquatic and shoreline resources.
+This new work group aims to encourage deeper and wider collaboration across all of the Sound’s communities in support of the Long Island Sound Study’s mission to conserve, restore, and sustain the Sound and its magnificent aquatic and shoreline resources.
 Learn More

 The Habitat Restoration and Stewardship Work Group is responsible for promoting the conservation, restoration, management, and appreciation of LISS’s priority coastal habitats, wildlife, and Stewardship Areas through an improved understanding of current threats and conservation priorities.
 Learn More